sonisuryansh/sonisuryansh/Readme.md

 <h3 align="left">Projects</h3>
 <ul>
   <li><strong>Rainsafe:</strong> A drainage management system for real-time data on water drainage. <a href="https://github.com/sonisuryansh/rainsafe" target="_blank">Website Link :-  <a href="https://sonisuryansh.github.io/RainSafe/" target="_blank"></a></li>
   <li><strong>Project 2:VASSH is a first-year project that clones the BBD University portal.
 It provides students with practice sets, academic resources, and detailed information about the university.
-Designed to enhance learning and streamline access to essential materials, VASSH supports students in preparing for their academic journey. <a href="https://github.com/sonisuryansh/project-2" target="_blank">https://github.com/sonisuryansh/The_Vassh-Clone_of_BBD_University_website</a></li>
+Designed to enhance learning and streamline access to essential materials, VASSH supports students in preparing for their academic journey. <a href="https://github.com/sonisuryansh/project-2" target="_blank">The Vashh</a></li>
   <li><strong>Project 3:</strong> [Brief description of another project]. <a href="https://github.com/your-github-username/project-3" target="_blank">[Repo Link]</a></li>
 </ul>